This post may contain eBay affiliate links. Please read our disclosure policy.

 2021 Topps Heritage Design

-The design of Heritage is what makes it one of the most anticipated releases of the year.
+Heritage’s design makes it one of the most anticipated releases of the year.
 The design for these cards is always a throwback design revisited.
-For this year they went with Topps 1972 look.
+For this year, they went with Topps’ 1972 look.

 This design features the bursting team names in a sort of gravestone shape with popping bright colors reflecting team colors.
 There are also many parallels of these cards to collect as well.